versioned/versioned-doc/README.md

 ## Introduction

-Versioned is a headless CMS (or content backend) that is available both as [a managed service](https://www.versioned.io) and as [open source software on Github](https://github.com/versioned-cms).
+Versioned is a headless CMS (i.e. content backend) that is available both as [a managed service](https://www.versioned.io) and as [open source software on Github](https://github.com/versioned-cms).
 Versioned consists of a REST API and an admin UI and is built on the tech stack [Node.js](https://nodejs.org), [MongoDB](https://www.mongodb.com), and [Vue.js](https://vuejs.org).

-The value proposition of a content backend like Versioned is that it provides a cost- and time-efficient way to manage database content in a single repository and to deliver it via an API to your websites and applications (and any other clients or systems that need it).
+The value proposition of a content backend like Versioned is that it provides a cost- and time-efficient way to manage content in a single repository and to publish it via an API to your websites and applications (and any other clients or systems that need it).
 Building such a system from scratch takes months of developer time but with Versioned you can be up and running in hours.

+The two main building blocks of Versioned are:

+* A web UI where content editors can manage content
+* A REST API that delivers published content to clients (websites, apps etc.)

+Feature highlights:

+* *Dynamic Content Types* - the ability for content editors to set up any custom content types without having to involve software developers
+* *Data Validation* - each content type field has a data type and can have additional validation rules to ensure the integrity of the data
+* *Relationships* - you can have `one-way` or `two-way` relationships between two content types and the type of relationship can be either `one-to-one`, `one-to-many`, or `many-to-many`.
+* *Publishing and Versioning* - work on content in a draft state and publish it to clients when it's ready.
+Content is versioned and there is a publish history.
+* *Changelog* - there is a log of all changes made to data so that editors can keep track of what has been changed, when, and by whom
+* *Webhooks* - have another system receive an HTTP call whenever content has been changed so that you can make sure your clients always have the latest published content (i.e. you may need to rebuild a [static website](https://jamstack.org))
+* *Translations* - have your texts translated into multiple languages and deliver the relevant language to your users

 ## Core Concepts